victorpohren/Paraview-to-POVRay-Water-Render/README.md

 The software will ask if you want to escalete the objects in the scene.
 If you choose to do it, input a value to scale it and wait for the rendering process again.
 The software will redo this step until you are satisfied with the result and set the new scale value.

-The rendering process of all frames will commence and create a mp4 video with a pattern framerate (15fps) after it finishes.
+The rendering process of all frames will commence and show a mp4 video (in infinite loop) with a pattern framerate (15fps) after it finishes.
 The software asks if you want to set a new framerate.
 If yes, input another value and check the result.

 The rendering process ends when you are satisfied with the output.